-Normally, your day would consist of 3 meals, however, one of those daily meals might be “the leftovers from previous meals” for people who don’t really like slaving at the stove.
-If there aren't any leftovers, then Centr will list down quick alternatives which can be done in 5 minutes.
+Normally, your day would consist of 3 meals.
+However, one of those 3 meals might be “leftovers from previous meals”.
+This is great for people who don’t really like slaving at the stove all day.
+For the Centr team, fitness is simple and comfortable.

-Still, I did not fully understand the timing of the sessions as some were meant to listen before sleep while others could easily be picked up in the morning.
+That being said, personally, I did not fully understand the timing of these sessions as some were meant to listen before sleep while others could easily be picked up in the morning.

-Centr App Review: Pros
+Centr Review: Pros

 7-days free trial;